robinandersson/just-todo/frontend/README.md

 Same as css:build, but also watches for changes.

 Observe that the js:build/js:start bundles and minifies the css even further _(I know, I know, this step should be piped in to CRA's build setup)_.

+### `npm run test`

+Unit and Integration tests; Launches the test runner in the interactive watch mode.

+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run cypress`

+End-to-end tests; Opens the Cypress Test Runner in interactive mode.

+Observe!
+Needs whole stack (frontend, backend, db) to be run locally (according to default config) in order for all tests to succeed.
+Also needs db to be seeded with some data (readme will be updated with info at later time, for now see comments in Cypress test files).